spotify/scio/site/src/main/paradox/Scio,-Scalding-and-Spark.md

 # Scio, Spark and Scalding

 Check out the [Beam Programming Guide](https://beam.apache.org/documentation/programming-guide/) first for a detailed explanation of the Beam programming model and concepts.
-Also read more about the relationship between [[Scio, Beam and Dataflow]].

 Scio's API is heavily influenced by Spark with a lot of ideas from Scalding.